Mistakes with the thank you notes after the job interview can be a big problem, but NOT sending a thank you can be an even bigger problem.

-But, before 24 hours have passed, the best strategy is to send thank you notes to each person who interviewed you.
-The vast majority of hiring managers (86%!) surveyed by CareerBuilder said that candidates who don't send thank you notes after job interviews are demonstrating a lack of follow-through -- a characteristic essential for most jobs.
+Before 24 hours have passed, the best strategy is to send thank you notes to each person who interviewed you.

 Hopefully, you have laid the foundation for successful follow-up.
 Then, move on to your thank you notes, ASAP.